 How did you learn about this opportunity?
 Did anyone from Knox play a role?

 Knox played a huge role in helping me learn about this opportunity.
 In fact, it is because of an ex-Knox professor that this internship is available to a Knox student.
-Also, the Center for Career and Pre-Professional Development and the Environmental Studies department both helped promote this opportunity by sending e-mails regarding the internship application.
+Also, the Bastian Family Career Center and the Environmental Studies department both helped promote this opportunity by sending e-mails regarding the internship application.